Insane96/InsaneDataPack/README.md

 ![](https://i.imgur.com/gsu3YBU.png)

-And also a chance to find two special items, the Defensive Slimeball and the Speedy Bone
+And also a chance to find two special items, the Defensive Slimeball and the Speedy Bone that have random bonuses

 ![](https://i.imgur.com/Cfdfkc3.png) ![](https://i.imgur.com/6943XpD.png)